Ajay Dutt

-Ajay Dutt is an Indian legislator currently member of the Seventh Legislative Assembly of Delhi.
-He is a member of the Aam Aadmi Party and represents the constituency of Dr. Ambedkar Nagar.
-Ajay Dutt possesses an MBA degree and is presently pursuing a Phd doctorate in management, since he is enthusiastic about his preferred scholastic domain and aspires to leverage his research expertise to make significant contributions towards that domain.
-Ajay Dutt was a partner in an information technology services firm before venturing into politics.
+Ajay Dutt is an Indian legislator from Dr. Ambedkar Nagar constituency in the Eighth Legislative Assembly of Delhi.

+Dutt has held the positions in Delhi government, of District Development Committee (DDC - South Delhi), chairman of the Committee on the Welfare of SC/ST. He was the election Co-Incharge for Punjab and Himachal Pradesh assembly elections, and campaigner in the states of Karnataka, Maharashtra, Himachal Pradesh, Chhattisgarh, Uttar Pradesh, and Punjab.

 Early life and education

-Ajay Dutt was born in 1975 in Delhi and has done his schooling from Delhi and continued his education at Delhi University, graduating in 1998.
+Ajay Dutt was born in 1975 in Delhi and did his schooling from Delhi and continued his education from Delhi University, graduating in 1998.
 Soon after graduation, he commenced studying for the Union Civil Services examination with the intention of pursuing a career in public service, but owing to family socioeconomic challenges, he was forced to pursue a career in private sector.
-Ajay Dutt earned a master's degree in business administration from Amity University, Noida, and established himself in the information technology services industry before stepping into politics.
+Ajay Dutt later earned a master's degree in business administration from Amity University, Noida.

 Professional career

-Ajay Dutt has worked for 10 years before he partnered in starting his own IT services firm.
-As an IT industry expert, he has travelled to several countries and represented India at prominent international summits, with several of his interviews appearing in IT services and technology magazines and other popular Indian dailies including the Times of India and The Economic Times.
-Ajay Dutt is India's co-chairman of Universal Peace Federation which is dedicated towards Global Peace and possess a consultative status with the Economic and Social Council of the United Nations.
+Ajay Dutt worked for 10 years before partnering to start an IT services firm.
+He is India's co-chairman of Universal Peace Federation, which has a consultative status with the Economic and Social Council of the United Nations.
 He is also the founding member of Inter-Parliamentary Alliance on China (IPAC).
-Ajay Dutt attended the annual summit of the Inter-Parliamentary Alliance on China in Washington, D.C., which brought together 60 legislators from 30 nations to deliberate issues of global significance.
 He was also selected to join a team of 19 representatives from nine political parties in India, Sri Lanka, Bangladesh, and Nepal at the Shanghai Party Institute of the CPC's seminar for cadres of political parties in South Asian countries.
-Ajay Dutt has also volunteered with numerous non-governmental organisations (NGOs) that advocate for global peace and harmony.

-Ajay Dutt has been a fervent proponent of the India Against Corruption campaign, which brought millions of Indians together and is widely seen as a watershed event in Indian politics.
-It was spearheaded by Arvind Kejriwal, a former activist who is now the Delhi Chief Minister.
-Ajay Dutt later became a member of the Aam Aadmi Party (AAP) in order to bring about systemic reforms in Indian politics, namely electoral transparency, secular ideals, social justice, and pro-people governance.
+Ajay Dutt has been a fervent proponent of the India Against Corruption campaign.
+He later became a member of the Aam Aadmi Party (AAP) in order to bring about systemic reforms in Indian politics, namely electoral transparency, secular ideals, social justice, and pro-people governance.
 Ajay Dutt was in charge of the IT firm with which he had collaborated when he chose to join Aam Aadmi Party (AAP) in order to bring about revolutionary changes in Indian politics.

+He is a Doctor of Philosophy (Management) from Amity University.
+The purpose of the research in “Impact of Digital Governance & Social Media Marketing on Public Performance."is to contribute to the understanding of how technology and digitisation can transform governance, empower communities, and enhance public service delivery of the future of democracy, humanity and peaceful world.